 Revenues from index-linked investment products represented approximately 16.9% and 18.6% of operating revenues for the fiscal years ended November 30, 2008 and 2007, respectively.
 While our fees for index-linked investment products are generally invoiced in U.S. dollars, the fees are based on the investment product's assets, substantially all of which are invested in securities denominated in currencies other than the U.S. dollar.
 Accordingly, declines in such other currencies against the U.S. dollar will decrease the fees payable to us under such licenses.
-In addition, declines in such currencies against the U.S. dollar could impact the attractiveness of such investment products resulting in net fund outflows, which would further reduce the fees payable under such licenses.
+In addition, declines in such currencies against the U.S. dollar will decrease the fees payable to us under such licenses.
+In addition, declines in such currencies against the U.S. dollar such investment products resulting in net fund outflows, which would further reduce the fees payable under such licenses.